Smáratorg Tower

 Smáratorg 3 ([ˈsmauːraˌtʰɔrk]) is an office and retail building in Iceland.
-It is the tallest building in Iceland, surpassing Hallgrímskirkja in height, and is the fifth tallest architectural structure in the country after the Eiðar longwave transmitter, the masts of Naval Radio Transmitter Facility Grindavik and longwave radio mast Hellissandur.
+It is the tallest building in Iceland, surpassing Hallgrímskirkja in height, and is the fourth-tallest architectural structure in the country after the masts of Naval Radio Transmitter Facility in Grindavík and longwave radio mast at Hellissandur (which is the tallest longwave radio mast in the world).

 The building is located in Smárahverfi, Kópavogur, where the shopping mall Smáralind is also located.
 The building has 20 floors and is 77.6 m tall.
 The main constructor for the building was Jáverk.
 The tower was designed by Arkís architects.

-The global accounting and consulting firm Deloitte is located in the tower.
+Construction started in 2003 and was completed in 2007.
 The building opened on 11 February 2008.